 Kang Kong (Water Spinach or Ong Choy) Bamboo Leaf - 20 Seeds

 Kang Kong Bamboo Leaf or Water Spinach is a Filipino staple (Ching Quat) when it comes to vegetables.
 Rich in vitamins and minerals and is abundant in the country.
-It is an aquatic tropical vine that can be successfully grown in a moist soil.
+It is an aquatic tropical vine that can be successfully grown in moist soil.
 This variety produces green leaves and green stems.

 Commonly called Water Spinach, Kong xin cai, Kangkong or Ong Choy, Ipomoea aquatic goes by many names around the world.
 It has spinach-like leaves with long hollow stems.
 Almost all parts of the young plant are edible, but the tender shoot tips and younger leaves are preferred.